Drabis/Parent-social/README.md

 ## User Story

-As a fan of travels I would like to visit Africa and be in touch of its culture.
-I want to be able to learn from other that have been there before.
-So that I can better prepare my trip and know place to visit.
+As a busy parent I Would like to have access to a safe place for my children.
+I want to attend my interview, work on time and host others children on my free time.So that I can get more free time to complete other tasks and save money on services.